SimonG96/LightweightIocContainer/README.md

 ### Demo Project

 There is a [demo project][demoProjectLink] available where you can check out how different functions of the Lightweight IOC Container can be used.
-This demo project is updated with new versions of the Lightweight IOC Container to show the usage of newly implemented functions.

 [demoProjectLink]: https://github.com/SimonG96/LightweightIocContainer_Example